 Sure, a new app can come to the market and stir some buzz in fitness communities, with many people testing and praising the features, interface, or something else.
 Often, this creates a craze, and people move over to the new product in droves.

-As you will see in the following points, this can sometimes be a winning strategy, but there are some factors to consider before switching, especially from an app you’ve used for a long time.
+As you will see in the following points, this can sometimes be a winning strategy, but there are some factors to consider before switching, especially from an app you have used for a long time.

 Fitbod: An Example From Recent Times